-- 5 cups all-purpose flour (measured correctly)
+- 5 cups (625g) all-purpose flour (spoon & leveled)

-- 3/4 cup unsalted butter
+- 3/4 cup (12 Tbsp; 170g) unsalted butter, divided

-- 1 and 1/4 cups granulated sugar
+- 1 and 1/4 cups (250g) granulated sugar

 - 1 Tablespoon ground cinnamon

-- 2/3 cup packed light or dark brown sugar
+- 2/3 cup (130g) packed light or dark brown sugar

-- 1 teaspoon vanilla extract
+- 1 teaspoon pure vanilla extract

 - 1 cup (120g) confectioners’ sugar

-- 3 Tablespoons (45ml) heavy cream (or milk for a less creamy texture)
+- 3 Tablespoons (45ml) whole milk

-- 1/2 teaspoon vanilla extract
+- 1/2 teaspoon pure vanilla extract

-- Spray a 10-12 cup bundt pan with cooking spray.
-Set aside.
-Punch the cold dough down very gently to allow the air bubbles to release.
-Pull apart pieces and roll into balls, about 1.25 inches in diameter.
+- Shape the dough: Use the video tutorial above as a guide for this step.
+When the dough is ready, punch it down to release the air.
+Working one at a time, take small pieces of dough and roll into balls (about 1.25 inches in diameter each).
 You will need 40-45 balls total, so be modest with their size.
 Dip each ball, one by one, in the melted butter and then generously roll in the cinnamon-sugar mixture to coat them.
 You may need more cinnamon-sugar depending how heavy you coat each ball.
-Arrange them in the bundt pan as you go.
-If you did not use Red Star Platinum yeast, cover the pan and allow dough balls to rise again for about 45 minutes at room temperature.
-If you did use Red Star Platinum yeast, move ahead to the next step and bake right away.
+Arrange the balls in the bundt pan as you go.
+Cover the pan with aluminum foil, plastic wrap, or a clean kitchen towel and allow the shaped monkey bread to rest for 20 minutes.
+The balls will slightly rise during this time.

 - Adjust oven rack to a lower position and preheat oven to 350°F (177°C).
 (It’s best to bake the monkey bread towards the bottom of the oven so the top doesn’t burn.)